GACJ/complib-help/docs/methods/overview.md

 This tab lists some of the method's Complib-specific metadata.

 Library
-:   The smallest [library](../concepts.md/#the-libraries) which contains the method.
-Methods in the `Provisional` library will be listed as `Public`.
+:   The [library](../concepts.md/#the-libraries) which contains the method.

 Notes
 :   Any notes provided by the method's publisher (see [Adding methods](adding_methods.md)).

 Method Id
 :   The method's numerical ID.
 This is the number featured at the end of a method page's URL.
+It is also recorded in the CCCBR's methods library as an immutable identifier.

 Created on
 :   The date and time at which the method was created and the name of the user who created it.